Homebrew/actions/create-or-update-issue/README.md

-# Create Or Update Issue
+# Create or update issue GitHub Action

 An action to create or update an issue in a repository.
 It supports posting a comment under an existing issue with the same title or